civo/cli/README.md

 #### Listing Volumes

-You can get an overall view of your volumes, their sizes and status by using `civo volume list`.
+You can get an overall view of your volumes, their sizes and status by using `civo volume list`:

 ```sh
 $ civo volume ls